Possession of Alcohol by a Minor

 Hire a Lawyer Quickly

 Securing the services of a juvenile criminal defense attorney immediately after an arrest is essential.
 Early involvement allows the attorney to review the arrest procedures, examine evidence, and begin building a strong defense.
-Lawyers can also communicate with the court and prosecutors on behalf of the minor, ensuring rights are fully protected.
+Lawyers can also communicate with the court and prosecutors on behalf of the minor, to ensure rights are fully protected.

 Gather Evidence